nikspyratos/toybox/README.md

 I haven't been able to find more recent [benchmarks](https://github.com/morozovsk/webserver-performance-comparison), but it seems the general implication is that Swoole is faster than Roadrunner.

 Roadrunner is simpler, but Swoole provides a lot more functionality to your Octane with [concurrent tasks](https://laravel.com/docs/10.x/octane#concurrent-tasks), [ticks & intervals](https://laravel.com/docs/10.x/octane#ticks-and-intervals), the [octane cache](https://laravel.com/docs/10.x/octane#the-octane-cache), and [tables](https://laravel.com/docs/10.x/octane#tables).
 Additionally, it seems Swoole doesn't play well with debug extensions and monitoring applications (hopefully that's changed since 2021).
-So in order to reduce potential risk here, this boilerplate starts with Roadrunner.

-Switching to Swoole is easy.
-Firstly, install your flavour of Swoole:
+Installing Octane with Roadrunner:
+1. Select `roadrunner` when running `php artisan octane:install`
+2. Roadrunner will be downloaded and run when you run Octane.
+No further action needed past that selection.

+Installing Octane with Swoole:
+1. Run the following
 ```shell
 # Swoole is available in the Ondřej Surý PPA
 sudo apt install php8.2-swoole